Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 2. `maxtime` must be equal to or less than the `header.maxtime` specified in the transaction header.

+## Program

-## Program: not a separate entry, but an inlined struct
+This is not a separate entry, but an inlined struct that carries VM version and the program code in VM-specific encoding.

-    - vm_version: int
+    - vm_version: integer
-    - code:       string
+    - code:       String

 ## ExtensibleStruct